YTread Logo

 coronavirus kills chinese whistleblower doctor bbc news

-The World Health Organization also tells us that the virus is in these 24 countries around the world.
-The highest number of cases outside of China is currently in Japan with 45 and also in Singapore with 20 AIDS.
+I think the death of someone so high profile and seemingly so young is definitely creating fear, as the Chinese people mourn Dr. Li, the virus continues to spread.
+There are now more than 28,000 confirmed cases worldwide, 99% of them are in China, and 564 deaths have been recorded. confirmed that the World Health Organization also tells us that the virus is in these 24 countries around the world, the highest number of cases outside of China currently is in Japan with 45 and also in Singapore with 20 AIDS.
 Another country where the virus has reached is the United Kingdom.
-A third case is being diagnosed.
-Here's BBC health editor Hugh Pitt. m Singapore, we don't know his nationality, he was isolated at home, he tested positive for a new strain of
+Third case being diagnosed Here's BBC health editor Hugh Pitt, a middle-aged man, we're told, in Brighton, southern England, fell ill.

 coronavirus